The Moon and Serpent Grand Egyptian Theatre of Marvels: The Birth Caul

 "possibly the most affecting thing Alan's yet written.
 It fulfils the promise of his novel, Voice of the Fire, and of BIG NUMBERS and the best bits of From Hell.
 This is Alan Moore summoning his powers and finally delivering a pure burst of the way he sees things, divorced from genre and obsession and postmodern gameplay and any of those other touchstones by which we habitually identify Alan Moore's work.
 It is very simply an examination of death, life and birth as we understand them today, explored by agency of the birth caul itself, the membrane over the face with which some children are born.
 The caul becomes a talisman, an instrument of divination leading us up and down the years of our lives."

 In 1998, after completing the artwork for From Hell, Moore played the CD recording to artist Eddie Campbell, who immediately asked if he could do a pictorial interpretation; this was self-published by Campbell in 1999.
 In 2005, it was reprinted as part of Moore and Campbell's A Disease of Language.
 Warren Ellis called it an "excellent adaptation."

 In 2003, "Unwrapping the Birth Caul", an essay examining the text, performance and comic by English teacher and comics reviewer Marc Singer was published in the 50th Birthday tribute book Alan Moore: Portrait of an Extraordinary Gentleman.

 The Highbury Working, A Beat Séance

 This was performed on 20 November 1997 at the performance club 'Absorption' at The Garage in Highbury by Moore and Perkins, with dancer Paule van Wijngaarden.
-The Absorption event was curated by Chris Brook who had met Moore when he was touring the K Foundation £1m burning film, screened in Moore's living room a year earlier.
+The Absorption event was curated by Chris Brook who had met Moore when he was touring the K Foundation's £1m burning film, screened in Moore's living room a year earlier.
 Brook had invited Moore to present an event that might be somehow specific to the location of Highbury Corner in London.
 The CD was designed by John Coulthart and released in November 2000.
 During his study of the area, Moore looks at – among other things – the building of the football stadium (and the Arsenal football team itself), construction of the underground, Samuel Taylor Coleridge, and local gangsters.